chenwilliam77/chenwilliam77-webpage/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Starting in Fall 2021, I will be an Economics Ph.D. student at [MIT](https://economics.mit.edu/).
+bio: I am a Ph.D. student in Economics at [MIT](https://economics.mit.edu/).
 I am also a former Senior Research Analyst of the DSGE Team at the [Federal Reserve Bank of New York](https://www.newyorkfed.org/research).
 My research interests include macroeconomics, finance, and computational macroeconomics.
 Within these fields, I am particularly interested in business cycle theory, financial crises, and macro-labor.
 My pronouns are he/him.

 interests:
   - Macroeconomics